MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-offline.md

 4. Unpack the .NET Core redistribution to the /opt/dotnet directory:

-  `[root@localhost tmp] $ tar zxvf dotnet-<linux-os-name>-x64.1.1.tar.gz -C /opt/dotnet`
+  `[root@localhost tmp] $ tar zxvf dotnet-<linux-os-name>-x64.1.1.tar.gz /opt/dotnet`

 5. Set the symbolic link for .NET Core to user directories:

   `[root@localhost tmp] $ ln -s /path/to/dotnet /usr/local/bin/dotnet`

+## Unpack MRS distribution and copy MRO

+Next, unpack the R Server distribution and copy the gzipped MRO distribution to the MRS_Linux distribution.

+> [!Important]
+> Do not unpack MRO.
+The installer looks for a gzipped tar file for MRO.

-6. Unpack the MRS gzipped file:
+1. Unpack the MRS gzipped file.

   `[root@localhost tmp] $ tar zxvf microsoft_r_server_9.1.0.tar.gz`

-## Check files

-Files are unpacked into  **MRS90Linux**.
-If you list the contents, you will see licensing documents, subfolders, and scripts.

-.NET Core is unpacked into **/opt/dotnet**.

-## Copy microsoft-r-open tar.gz to MRS90LINUX

-The install.sh script file for R Server looks for the gzipped tar file for MRO.
-Assuming root permissions, copy the gzipped MRO tar file to the same folder containing the installation script.
+2. A new folder called MRS90Linux is created under /tmp.
+This folder contains files and packages used during setup.
+Copy the gzipped MRO tar file in /tmp to the new install folder containing the installation script (install.sh).

   `[root@localhost tmp] $ cp microsoft-r-open-3.3.3.tar.gz /tmp/MRS90LINUX`